El Modena High School Cheerleading

 • Doctor’s note required for injuries; clearance needed to return

-• "Return to Play" protocol may apply, even with doctor’s clearance
+• "Return to Play" protocol may apply, even with a doctor’s clearance

 Concussion Policy: